 Bradley grinned.
 "Had any luck?"

 Pretending to think hard, Colin looked up at the ceiling and scrunched his nose.
-"I'm not sure yet," he smiled and pecked Bradley on the nose.
-"Now come on," he rolled off the bed, sending Bradley to the floor "let's go."
+"I'm not sure yet," he replied with a coy smile, pecking Bradley on the nose.
+"Now come on," he said and rolled off the bed, sending Bradley to the floor, "let's go."

 They went down together silently and found Uther, Katie, and Gwen seated at the table.
 A hush fell over the room instantly.

 Bradley shot Katie and Gwen a quick smile.
 He held his chin up and nodded at Uther.
 "Morning."

 Uther stood up and looked at his son for a long moment.
 "Good morning, Bradley."
 He made to sit down, but stilled and straightened back up.
 "And Colin," he added at length, moving his eyes over to the wiry youth standing beside his son.
 He was met with a nervously cracked smile and frightened blue eyes.

 Uther motioned to the table.
 "Won't you two join us?"

 Bradley stared at his father in shock.
 "Y-yeah," he stuttered and walked around to Uther's side and sat down.